dferry795/PTM-Analysis-Workflow/README.md

 We downloaded the 2024_12 release, all datasets, all aspects, including ambiguous.
 The data type was regions, and was downloaded as a tsv file.
 This file is in the data/ directory and is called ***DisProt_release_2024_12.tsv***
-The IDR scripts also use the output of Step 2, which can be found as ***output/Mutation_Frequency_Count.csv***
+The IDR scripts also use the output of Step 2, which can be found as ***output/Mutation_Frequency_Count.tsv***

-**Two Options for predicting IDR:**
-**Option 1:** IDRs can be predicted using RIDAO: https://ridao.app/
+IDRs were predicted using AIUPred (https://aiupred.elte.hu/) as an API integrated into the program ***filter_idr_api.py***
+To run filter_idr_api.py, include the required argument "-m ../output/Mutation_Frequency_Count.tsv" or equivalent.
+Optional arguments allow you to specify output file name and DisProt file path.
+To include output file name: "-o ./MutFreq_in_IDR.tsv".
+To include DisProt file path: "-v ../data/DisProt_release_2024_12.tsv".
+The examples given for the optional arguments are the default values used if not specified as an argument.
+The output of filter_idr_api.py can be found in ***output/MutFreq_in_IDR.tsv***

+**PS prediction:**
 We created a file with UniProt IDs using ***get_ids.py***.
-If using a different dataset with more proteins, split the file so no one file has more than 9,000 names.
+If using a different dataset with more proteins, split the file so no file has more than 9,000 names.
-To run get_ids.py, include the required argument "-m ../output/Mutation_Frequency_Count.csv".
-You may optionally include a name for the output file using the argument "-o ./uniprot_ids.txt", with the example shown being the default output.
+To run get_ids.py, include the required argument "-m ../output/Mutation_Frequency_Count.tsv".
+You may optionally include a name for the output file using the agrument "-o ./uniprot_ids.txt".
 The output of get_ids.py can be found in ***output/uniprot_ids.txt***
-We submitted these files to https://www.uniprot.org/id-mapping to create FASTA files with protein sequeces for each ID, mapping IDs from UniProtKB AC/ID to UniProtKB.
+We submitted the ID file(s) to https://www.uniprot.org/id-mapping to create FASTA files with protein sequences for each ID, mapping IDs from UniProtKB AC/ID to UniProtKB.
+Some IDs may not map on the first try and may need to be run separately and with different settings.
+Download FASTA file(s) by clicking "Download", select "Download all", and choose the canonical FASTA format.
-These mapping settings do not necessarily work for all IDs, but will work for most.
-We mapped any failed IDs individually.
-Download FASTA file(s) by clicking "Download", select "Downlaod all", and choose the canonical FASTA format.
 This file can be found at ***data/idmapping_sequences.fasta***
-The FASTA file(s) created from https://www.uniprot.org/id-mapping were submitted to https://ridao.app/
-RIDAO provides a file for each protein, which were consolidated into one directory.
-This directory is the ***data/protein_scores/*** directory.
-Filtration can be done using these scores with the ***filter_idr_predicted.py*** program.
-To run filter_idr_predicted.py, include the required argument "-m ../output/Mutation_Frequency_Count.csv".
-Optional arguments allow you to specify output file name, predicted scores directory path, and DisProt file path.
-All examples show the default values:
-To include output file name: "-o ./MutFreq_in_IDR_pred.csv".
-To include the predicted scores directory path: "-p ../data/predicted_scores/".
-To include the DisProt file path: "-v ../data/DisProt_release_2024_12.tsv".
-The output of filter_idr_predicted.py can be found in ***output/MutFreq_in_IDR_pred.csv***

-**Option 2:** as a faster option, IDRs can be predicted using AIUPred (https://aiupred.elte.hu/) as an API integrated into the program ***filter_idr_api.py***
-To run filter_idr_api.py, include the required argument "-m ../output/Mutation_Frequency_Count.csv" or equivalent.
-Optional arguments allow you to specify output file name and DisProt file path.
-To include output file name: "-o ./MutFreq_in_IDR_api.csv".
-To include DisProt file path: "-v ../data/DisProt_release_2024_12.tsv".
-The output of filter_idr_api.py can be found in ***output/MutFreq_in_IDR_api.csv***

-Both of these programs should run in 10-20 minutes.
-The output of each program is nearly identical, with a few sites included only in one or the other.

-**PS prediction:**
-UniProt IDs were pulled using the program get_ids.py
-The IDs were mapped using https://www.uniprot.org/id-mapping as in the previous step.
-As with before, some IDs may not map on the first try and may need to be run separately and with different settings.
-Though we performed IDR and PS analysis separately, the PS analysis could be performed later using the mapped IDs from IDR (data/idmapping_sequences.fasta).
-The mapped IDs could also be filtered to only include IDs found in the file MutFreq_in_IDR_pred.csv, in which case you would change the first argument to "-m ../output/MutFreq_in_IDR_pred.csv".
+The mapped IDs could also be filtered to only include IDs found in the file MutFreq_in_IDR.tsv, in which case you would change the first argument to "-m ../output/MutFreq_in_IDR.tsv".
 Once IDs are mapped to protein sequences, the FASTA file(s) are submitted to ParSe (https://stevewhitten.github.io/Parse_v2_FASTA/).
 In this dataset, one ID will fail to parse: **Q8WXI7**.
 This protein sequence exceeds the 10,000 amino acid limit for ParSe.
 When searched on PhaSePred (http://predict.phasep.pro/), Q8WXI7 does not appear to have phase separation regions.
 ParSe output is downloaded by scrolling to the bottom of the results page and downloading the "Predicted PS IDRs FASTA".
 The file can be found at ***data/PS_predictions.fasta***

 The IDR-filtered file can be filtered for PTMs also in PS using the program ***filter_IDR_by_PS.py***
-To run filter_IDR_by_PS.py, include the required arguments "-p path/phase_separation.file -d ../output/MutFreq_in_IDR_pred.csv" and optional argument "-o ./MutFreq_in_IDR_and_PS.csv".
+To run filter_IDR_by_PS.py, include the required arguments "-p ../data/PS_predictions.fasta -d ../output/MutFreq_in_IDR.tsv" and optional argument "-o ./MutFreq_in_IDR_and_PS.tsv".
-The output of filter_IDR_by_PS.py can be found in ***output/MutFreq_in_IDR_and_PS.csv***
+The output of filter_IDR_by_PS.py can be found in ***output/MutFreq_in_IDR_and_PS.tsv***

 ## Fourth: Plotting IDRs and Cancer-Associated, PTM-Disrupting Mutation Frequency